Outbreaks of infectious diseases

 If your hotel or sleeping accommodation has an outbreak of Norovirus or gastroenteritis (sickness and/or diarrhoea) please contact us to report this immediately.
 We will record the details and may visit the premises to check if the illness could be caused by food poisoning.

-We encourage businesses to contact Public Health England (PHE) for further specialist advice.
+We encourage businesses to contact the UK Health Security Agency (formerly Public Health England) for further specialist advice.

 Download a series of forms and guides below to help you gather and pass on vital information for both your guests and staff.